EU seeks more time in effort to resolve Iran nuclear dispute

 “The timeline is therefore extended,” Borrell said in a statement.
 The dispute mechanism provides for a period of about one month, which can be prolonged if all parties agree, to resolve any disagreement.
-Borrell’s spokesman did not immediately respond to requests for clarification.
+But Borrell has declined to confirm that the one-month clock has actually started ticking.

 Borrell also underlined that during his consultations in recent days all parties that continue to adhere to the deal, known as the Joint Comprehensive Plan of Action, or JCPOA, “reconfirmed their determination to preserve the agreement which is in the interest of all.”